Monte Paschi board to meet this week on cash call timing - sources

-ROME Dec 9 The board of Italy's Monte dei Paschi di Siena is expected to meet later this week to discuss the timing of a three-billion euro capital increase as its top shareholder raises pressure to delay the issue, sources said on Monday.
+ROME The board of Italy's Monte dei Paschi di Siena (BMPS.MI) is expected to meet later this week to discuss the timing of a three-billion euro capital increase as its top shareholder raises pressure to delay the issue, sources said on Monday.

 Italy's No. 3 bank, which is trying to avoid state ownership, was planning to start the rights issue in January.
 But its top shareholder has said it needs more time to find a buyer for all or part of its 33.5 percent stake.